Skip to main content

 Annual · Fabaceae

 Crimson clover is a cool-season legume cover crop used for nitrogen contribution, soil cover, erosion reduction, and pollinator bloom.
 It should be inoculated where needed, sown in the correct fall or cool-season window, and terminated before seed set unless reseeding is intentional.
 It is a winter annual.
-Key facts: 60–90 days to maturity, 6+ hours of sun.
+Key facts: 60–90 days to maturity from direct_sow, 6+ hours of sun.
 Not recommended for containers.

 Overview